Gkolman/Rhumbix-interview/README.md

 #### go to http://localhost:3000/

-##### you could see "this is the app && this is the component" rendered on the screen in two seperate divs
+##### you should see "this is the app && this is the component" rendered on the screen in two seperate divs